 The Future: In the summer of 2018, Digital World Biology, a Bio-Link partner of 10 years, was awarded an NSF ATE grant (A Bridge to Bio-Link's Future, DUE 1764225) to continue managing the suite of Bio-Link.org resources.
 InnovATEBIO will support the expansion of these resources in order to grow and maintain Bio-Link as the core digital resource through the new center.
 By maintaining these valuable resources, InnovATEBIO will be able to continue to offer a platform to host the Biotechnology Program and Affiliate pages for its members, along with Courses in a Box and other content.
 Members will also continue to be able to provide content via blogs, conference presentations, publications, and event postings.
 Members will be alerted to new content and community activities via the newsletter.
 The InnovATEBIO community enhances biotechnology education programs by providing cutting edge professional development for instructors, by improving curriculum, by making use of technologies, and by creating a system for sharing information.

-Bio-Link continues to support a cadre of well-trained instructors and is increasing the number and quality of biotechnology programs for students.
-Bio-Link brings a wide range of underrepresented students to biotechnology who have the knowledge and skills essential to the field as well as the ability to continue with more advanced education in math, science and engineering.
+InnovATEBIO continues to support a cadre of well-trained instructors and is helping to increase the number and quality of biotechnology education programs.
+InnovATEBIO members help introduce a wide range of underrepresented students to biotechnology, by helping them acquire the knowledge and skills essential to the field and advance their education in math, science, and engineering.